Victoza

 The best places to give yourself the injection are the front of your thighs, abdomen (tummy), or your upper arm.

 Change (rotate) your injection site each day.
-You can use the same area of your body, but be sure to choose a different injection site in that area.
+You can use the same area of your body, but make sure you choose a different injection site in that area.
 Don't inject into skin that is sore, bruised, red, hard, scarred or skin that has stretch marks or psoriasis plaques.

 If you forget your dose of Victoza